Wednesday, November 13, 2024

 STOPPED FOR / BY TRAFFIC

 There are two main railroad lines that run through Olathe.
-Whenever I am running errands, I can be delayed by a lonnnnngggggg trail on either line.
+Whenever I am running errands, I can be delayed by a lonnnnngggggg train on either line.
 Not to mention intersections where I might be forced to wait for the light to change.

 It never fails.
 If I take some knitting with me, or something to read, I will breeze through, encountering no obstacles.
 If I get in the car empty-handed, I will be stopped by trains of 100-plus cars, or the five-mile-an-hour crossover train, or a traffic light that has been set to never-change.
 Thumb-twiddling produces nothing.